firedancer-io/firedancer/README.md

 primitives.
 * **Secure** The architecture of the validator allows it to run almost completely in user space with a highly restrictive sandbox.
-* **Independent** Firedancer is a new implementation of a Solana validator client, written from scratch.
+* **Independent** Firedancer is written from scratch.
 This brings client diversity to the Solana network and helps it stay resilient to supply chain attacks in build tooling or dependencies.

 ## Installation